Des Moines Zen Center

 The teachings of the historical Buddha permeate the Zen Center in every possible way.
 The Four Noble Truths, the Noble Eightfold Path, the Middle Way, and the Three Jewels are a few examples of these teachings, which are bedrock principles of the community of the Zen Center, not just while at the Zen Center, but also in everyday life.
 The sangha (Buddhist community) that is the Des Moines Zen Center is a community that values the solidarity and togetherness these teachings and practices invariably create.

 Reverend Eido Bruce Espe, a middle-aged man with a welcoming face, is the resident priest at the Des Moines Zen Center.
-Like most of the Zen Center’s members, Reverend Espe is Iowa born and bred.
+Like most of the Zen Center’s members, Reverend Espe is Iowa-born and bred.

 Translate »